Best OnlyFans Chatting Software for Agencies (2026)

 1. Chatter-only (CRM-supported)

 Human chatters do all messaging; software is a coordination layer, shared inbox, fan tagging, mass DMs, shift handoff (Infloww, Fans-CRM, OnlyMonster).
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour (Vice, Rappler), and 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage (OFM-Tools).
+Offshore chatter operators are paid $3.50-$5.50 per hour (Vice, Rappler), and the seat count for 24/7 chatter coverage is 2.0-2.4 per creator (OFM-Tools).
 The CRM makes the team marginally more efficient; it does not change the headcount math.

 2. Assisted-AI (human-in-the-loop)